 Just Starting With Drones?

 Looking to get started with some drones of your own?
 Now that you know where to shop, what sort of drones should you buy?
 Well, the 818 PLUS Hornet is a perennial favorite here at Dronethusiast for those who are just getting started with drones.
 It’s got lots of beginner friendly features that make it easy to fly, but it has one especially cool feature: it gets 15 minutes of flight time off of a single battery.
-That’s not bad for any drone, but for something that costs less than $150?
+That’s not bad for any drone, but for something that costs right around $150?
 This makes it an excellent choice for anyone interested in learning aerial photography or who just want to have as much time with their drone as possible.

 The Altair Aerial AA108 is our second choice – a drone that gets more difficult as you get more experienced.
 It’s easy-to-use, perfect for those just getting started, and it’s a little more durable than the Hornet.